Alb4tr02/simple_shell/README.md

 "hello"
 "world"
 ```
-you can usea ; separator with spaces or tabs or nothing between the command and the separator.
+You can usea ; separator with spaces or tabs or nothing between the command and the separator.

 ## cd